Credit Bank of Moscow

 Credit Bank of Moscow (Московский кредитный банк) is a Russian bank founded in 1992 and operating in Moscow and Moscow Oblast.

 Between 2008 and 2015, the Moscow Credit Bank rose from 66th to 12th place in the Russian bank rating by assets.
 Its funds increased 20 times and achieved 115 billion rubles.
 In 2016, it entered the top 10 among leading Russian banks.

-As of September 2017, Credit Bank of Moscow is ranked 9th among Russian banks by assets.
-Now the Moscow Credit Bank is the biggest private regional bank in Russia.
-It's in the top of banks of major systemic importance.
+As of the first quarter of 2025, Credit Bank of Moscow is ranked as the seventh largest bank in Russia by asset size.
+The bank is the biggest private regional bank in Russia.
+It is considered a systemically important credit institution by the Central Bank of Russia.

 Ownership

 Credit Bank of Moscow is owned by Roman Avdeev, the head of Ingrad real estate development company and Rossium concern.
 Before 2012, Avdeev was the only beneficiary of the Moscow Credit Bank.
 He bought the bank in 1994.
 Now he controls 55,73% of stocks.

 Avdeev was the head of the international finance attraction department and the president of the Moscow Credit Bank.
 At the end of 2008, Avdeev stepped down, but remained a member of the Supervisory Council.
 In 2012, former Colorado governor Bill Owens joined the board and became its chair in 2013.